-No ecosystem in the world exists without a human impact.
-Humans currently use 50% of the Earth’s landmass, and they affect 100% of the Earth’s ecosystems in one way or another through water use, resource use, climate change, topsoil depletion, introduced animals, and air, water, noise, and light pollution.
+No ecosystem exists without human impact.
+Humans are using 50% of the Earth’s landmass, and they affect 100% of the Earth’s ecosystems in one way or another through water use, resource use, climate change, topsoil depletion, introduced animals, and air, water, noise, and light pollution.
 There is no longer a habitat that can be considered “untouched”, and the question going forward is not how we can protect the environment from human impact, but how we can learn to coexist.

 In Lawachara these issues are in your face.
 Lawachara contains some beautifully dense jungle and tranquil streams…as well as over twenty villages scattered within and just outside of the park.
 Tea plantations surround the park and betel leaves are grown and harvested within the park.
 Villagers collect firewood and fruits from inside the park, and occasionally even hunt animals.
-Illegal logging gangs sometimes enter the park at night to steal high-value trees from the “preserved” forest.
+Illegal logging gangs enter the park at night to steal high-value trees from the “preserved” forest.

-One of Caesar’s goals for the Bangladesh Python Project is to help villagers to work together with scientists, conservationists, and government agencies who want to preserve the park in the long term, for their good and the good of all the plants and wildlife that live within it.
-We are currently working towards that aim by educating local people on the value of wildlife, employing locals in the project, maintaining positive relationships with local communities, and working towards solutions when human communities and wildlife are in conflict.
-Caesar has even begun to train local volunteers to take ecological data, giving them both a better understanding of the forest and a real role in conservation work that goes on there.
+One of Caesar’s goals for the Creative Conservation Alliance is to help villagers work together with scientists, conservationists, and government agencies who want to preserve the park in the long term, for their good and the good of all the plants and wildlife that live within it.
+He is educating local people on the value of wildlife, employing locals in the project, maintaining positive relationships with local communities, and working towards solutions when human communities and wildlife are in conflict.

 The Bangladesh Python Project trip included efforts to reinforce the education aspect.
-Before we released the first radio-tortoise back into the wild, we wanted to thank the community that had brought the tortoise to us, share information about tortoises with them, and encourage a positive relationship with Lawachara’s wildlife.
+Before we released the first radio-tortoise back into the wild, we wanted to thank the community that had brought the tortoise to us and encourage a positive relationship with Lawachara’s wildlife.